 - 1. Examinations will consist of multiple choice questions. - 2.
 The midterm examination will be held during the lecture time. - 3.
-The final examination will last two hours, will be scheduled by the Registrar and will be held in a gymnasium. - 4.
-Anon-programmable calculator may be used in the examinations.
+The final examination will last two hours, will be scheduled by the Registrar. - 4.
+The use of a simple, nonprogrammable calculator is permitted during the midterm test and the final examination.